These brick walls have a story behind them:

-We can begin the story in 1877, when civic leader John Peter Smith donated five acres of land for a city hospital.
-The land was located well south of the city at the time, and the city did not make use of the land for years, even though in 1883 Fort Worth’s first hospital—St. Joseph Infirmary—opened across South Main Street to serve, initially, the Missouri Pacific railroad.
+We can begin their story in 1877.
+Civic leader John Peter Smith, who was a major property owner in Fort Worth, donated five acres of land south of the city for a hospital, which Fort Worth lacked.
+(He also donated land for Emanuel Hebrew Rest and Oakwood cemeteries.)
+But the city did not make use of the donated hospital land for more than a half-century, even though in 1883 Fort Worth’s first general hospital—St. Joseph Infirmary—opened just across South Main Street to serve, initially, the Missouri Pacific railroad.

-In 1894 Fort Worth University (founded 1881) opened its Fort Worth Medical College.
+Fast-forward to 1894.
+In that year Fort Worth University (founded 1881) opened its Fort Worth Medical College.
 Among the college’s doctors were William A. Duringer, William Paxton Burts (first mayor of Fort Worth), Julian Theodore Feild (son of pioneer Julian Feild), and Bacon Saunders (who built the Flatiron Building in 1907).
 Clip is from the July 27, 1894 Fort Worth Gazette.

-The medical college originally was at Commerce and 7th streets.
-Nearby Hell’s Half Acre kept medical students supplied with patients on whom to practice suturing knife wounds, excising bullets, treating drug overdoses, etc. Clip is from the 1896 city directory.
+The medical college originally was located at Commerce and 7th streets.
+Nearby Hell’s Half Acre kept medical students supplied with patients on whom to practice suturing knife wounds, excising bullets, treating drug overdoses, diagnosing STDs, etc. Clip is from the 1896 city directory.

 The new hospital was yet another beautiful building designed by the prolific Wiley Clarkson.
-Top photo by W. D. Smith.
-Bottom photo courtesy of Jim Patterson.
+(Top photo by W. D. Smith in Fort Worth in Pictures, 1940.
+Bottom photo courtesy of Jim Patterson.)

 This aerial photo was taken in 1952.
-The original building already had been expanded.
+The original building (the vertical building on the right) already had been expanded.

 Expansion—including an eleven-story tower—continued in the 1960s and 1970s as the 1939 building was swallowed.
 I have outlined in yellow the part of the 1939 building still visible from the air.
 (Some of Fort Worth’s original school buildings likewise are hidden inside decades of expansion.)